blenderous/blenderous.github.io/cv.md

 Apart from the period when I did freelance work, I have worked for 4 years and 2 months.

 ### Learning `Django` from Udemy (July 2020)
 Began learning `Python` from Udemy.
-Finished 102 lectures.
+Covered many lectures.

 ### Freelance work on various projects (June 2020 - July 2020)
 - Home page for an astrology website: [https://blenderous.github.io/guru-astrology/](https://blenderous.github.io/guru-astrology/)